Blocship/star_book/CONTRIBUTING.md

 > can make all of your pull request branches based on this `master` branch.
 > Whenever you want to update your version of `master`, do a regular `git pull`.

-3. Open Issue, discuss what you are planing to do.
+3. Open Issue, discuss what you are planning to do.

 4. Make changes and create Pull Request.